README.md

 A: Simply create a new

-script.
+pip install 'folktexts[vllm]'); pass--inference-backend transformersto fall back to the 🤗 transformers path.
+Web-hosted LLMs are supported via litellm — for example,--model='gpt-4o' --use-web-api-modelruns GPT-4o through the OpenAI API.
 Here’s a complete list of compatible OpenAI models.
 Note that some models are not compatible as they don’t enable access to log-probabilities.
-Using models through a web API requires installing extra optional dependencies withpip install 'folktexts[apis]'
+Using models through a web API requires installing extra optional dependencies withpip install 'folktexts[apis]'.Q: Can I use

 Citation